awesome-selfhosted/awesome-selfhosted/README.md

   * [Dada Mail](http://dadamailproject.com/) - A web-based list management system that can be used for announcement lists and/or discussion lists. ([Source Code](https://github.com/justingit/dada-mail)) `GPLv2` `Perl`
   * [Mailman](https://www.gnu.org/software/mailman/) - The Gnu mailing list server. `GPL` `Python`
   * [Mailtrain](https://mailtrain.org/) - self hosted newsletter application built on Node.js (v5+) and MySQL (v5.5+ or MariaDB). ([Source Code](https://github.com/andris9/mailtrain)) `GPLv3` `Nodejs`
   * [MailyHerald](http://mailyherald.org/) - Helps you send and manage your application mailings.
 Think of Maily as a self-hosted Mailchimp alternative you can easily integrate into your site.
-MailyHerald is great both for email marketing and conducting the daily stream of notifications you send to your users.. ([Source Code](https://github.com/Sology/maily_herald)) `LGPLv3` `Ruby`
+MailyHerald is great both for email marketing and conducting the daily stream of notifications you send to your users. ([Source Code](https://github.com/Sology/maily_herald)) `LGPLv3` `Ruby`
   * [Mautic](https://www.mautic.org/) - Mautic is marketing automation software (email, social & more). ([Source Code](https://github.com/mautic/mautic)) `GPLv3` `PHP`
   * [phpList](https://phplist.org) - Newsletter and email marketing with advanced management of subscribers, bounces, and plugins. ([Source Code](https://github.com/phpList/)) `AGPLv3` `PHP`
   * [Sympa](https://www.sympa.org/) - A mailing list manager. `GPLv2` `Perl`